Extra Crunch support expands into Argentina, Brazil and Mexico – TechCrunch

 What is Extra Crunch?

-Extra Crunch is a membership program from TechCrunch that features research and reporting, reader utilities, and savings on software services and events.
-We deliver over 100 exclusive articles per month, with a focus on startup teams and investors.
+Extra Crunch is a membership program from TechCrunch that features research and reporting, reader utilities and savings on software services and events.
+We deliver more than 100 exclusive articles per month, with a focus on startup teams and investors.

 Our weekly Extra Crunch investor surveys will help members find out where startup investors plan to write their next checks.
 Extra Crunch subscribers will be able to build a company better with how-tos and interviews from experts on fundraising, growth, monetization and other key work topics.
 Readers can also learn about the best startups through our IPO analysis, late-stage deep dives and other exclusive reporting delivered daily.